syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 Basically, SysEleven Stack Object Storage is a big key/value store.
 A file or file object can be assigned a file name like key, and made available under this key.

+!! **Be aware**
+!!
+Please avoid using a slash `/` as bucket or object name ending.
+It will cause unwanted side effects such as being undeleteable or unaccessable.
+In the case you are stuck with such a phenomenon, please contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 ## Regions

 The SEOS (SysEleven-Object-Storage / S3) is available in every region.
 The storage systems run independent from each other.